SamMed05/c-cpp-notes/docs/cpp/variables.md

 | **`wchar_t`**| stores a wide character.
 It's like char type but greater in size.
 Also known as UTF or Unicode |
 | **`void`**   | represents a valueless entity.
 It means "nothing" or "no type"                                 |

-I excluded two primitive types (wchar_t and void) because for now they are not important.
-Also keep in mind that these numbers have a certain range and they doesn't go to infinity.
+Don't pay too much attention to the last two primitive types (`wchar_t` and `void`) because for now they are not important.
+Also keep in mind that these numbers have a certain range/size and they don't go to infinity.
 For example `int` type can go from -2147483648 to 2147483647.

 :::info Why?